Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift with Augmentation

 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.

-Bleeding after breast implants/ lift can be traumatic to a patient.
-It usually happens in the hours ensuing the breast augmentation, and usually happens on one side.
-Sometimes, a small amount of bleeding can be observed, but if the bleeding in a breast after a breast augmentation becomes significant, then the patient needs to have the bleeding removed in the operating room in a usually straight-forward procedure.
-The rate of hematomas, or bleeding after a breast augmentation is reported to be about 2%.
+Bleeding after breast lift with augmentation can be traumatic to a patient.
+It usually happens in the hours following the procedure, and usually happens on one side.
+Sometimes, a small amount of bleeding can be observed, but if the bleeding becomes significant, then the patient needs to have the blood removed in the operating room in a usually straight-forward procedure.
 Before surgery, our patients are tested to make sure they don’t have any common bleeding disorders by their own physicians, and by lab tests.
 We use tumescent solution, similar to that used in liposuction, before starting a breast augmentation procedure to decrease the amount of bleeding.
 That technique plus minimal dissection, handling of the muscle during the procedure and creating the appropriate pocket size for the implant are all techniques that decrease the chances of post-operative bleeding.
 In our practice the rate of hematomas in breast augmentation/lift is less than 1%.

-Capsular contracture is the hardening of the scar tissue around the implant, and occurs in 10%-15% of women with breast implants.
+Capsular contracture is the hardening of the scar tissue around the implant and occurs in 10%-15% of women with breast implants.
 It can also be a factor of time elapsed since the implant placement.
 Every implant will have scar tissue around it; that is totally natural.
 What is undesirable is for the scar tissue to harden and cause the patient pain or unnaturally-looking breasts.
 The theories behind the cause of capsular contractures vary.
 Capsular contractures may be caused by a sub-clinical infection, by significant bleeding during the operation, or by time alone.
-In the previous section, we discussed how to minimize the risk of infection.
-In order to minimize the risk of bleeding, we inject the breasts with a tumescent solution, similar to that used in liposuction.
-The reason for the tumescent solution is to decrease the bleeding during and after the operation and to provide for local anesthesia to decrease post-operative pain.
+In the previous section, we discussed how to minimize the risk of infection and bleeding.
 As a result, our rate of capsular contracture has been less than 1%.

 Rippling is the formation of small waves or folds of the breast surface due to a breast implant.
 Sometimes rippling is visible, other times it is palpable, or both.
 In the case of breast augmentations, especially with saline implants, this potential result can lead to patient dissatisfaction in up to 10% of breast augmentation patients.
 In order to avoid rippling, one must understand what causes it.
 The chest muscle, or pectoralis major, does not cover the chest totally; the lateral edge of the breast is not covered by that muscle, which is used as coverage for a breast implant.
 Rippling can be avoided or minimized by giving the breast implant maximum coverage with breast tissue and muscle.
 For that specific reason, rippling is minimized by placing an implant under the pectoralis major muscle and by selecting an implant size that would be covered almost completely by the muscle.
 As a result, the implant cannot be felt from the lateral edge of the breast.
 Because of these two guidelines, the rate of rippling among our patients is less than 2%.